Water resources management in the Dominican Republic: Water related risks

 Upper watershed degradation, primarily in the form of soil erosion, has significant downstream effects.
 Erosion rates have been estimated at four times those of 1980.
 Across the Dominican Republic, sedimentation has reduced reservoir capacity by some 10-25 percent, with important economic effects for the hydropower industry (assuming a loss of hydropower generation of a mere 20 percent, the cost of dam siltation only in hydropower generation lost would exceed US$10 million per year).
 In addition, watershed degradation increases the costs of maintaining other water systems, such as irrigation channels and water supply infrastructure, and it affects coastal water quality.
 High turbidity from land-based sediments prevents reefs from forming in most of the Dominican coast.

 The Dominican Republic is exposed to a number of natural hazards, such as hurricanes, storms, floods, drought, earthquakes, and fires.
 The destructive force of these phenomena can be enormous - in 1998 Hurricane Georges caused economic losses estimated at US$2,193 (14 percent of gross national income), and 235 deaths.
 In particular, climate shocks have included a dramatic increase in the frequency of major weather events over the past forty years, with 491 recorded major weather events during the previous decade, as compared to 126 from 1960 to 1969.
 Flooding has emerged as the most common recorded disaster during the 1990s, replacing fires for the first time in nearly fifty years.
 Alarmingly, flooding is mostly due to non-extreme weather events.
 Out of the recorded 464 major flooding events between 1966 and 2000, only 33 were caused by hurricanes or tropical storms, while the overwhelming majority of flooding was caused by precipitation during the rainy season.

-According to the IDB (Inter American Development Bank) in November 2023, Tropical Disturbance 22 brought over 431 mm of rain in just 24 hours, causing widespread disruption across the Dominican Republic.
-The resulting floods displaced over 37,000 people, damaged more than 7,000 homes, and left an estimated 2.3 million residents without access to drinking water.
-The most affected areas included provinces in the south and east of the country, highlighting the increasing vulnerability of critical infrastructure, including water supply systems, to extreme weather events.